get-convex/ai-town/ARCHITECTURE.md

 1. Wander around the map
 2. Invite nearby players to conversations.
-3. Decide if they want to accept an invite .
+3. Decide if they want to accept an invite.
 4. Call into OpenAI to generate message text for conversations, using previous memories from talking with that player.
 5. Decide when to leave a conversation.
 6. Call into OpenAI to summarize conversations and form a memory in Convex's vector database.